ianmobbs/-old-ianmobbs.github.io/_posts/2017-05-10-python-for-wine-tasting.md

     - scikit-learn
 ---

+# THIS IS A WORK IN PROGRESS
+# THIS IS A WORK IN PROGRESS
+# THIS IS A WORK IN PROGRESS
+# THIS IS A WORK IN PROGRESS
+# THIS IS A WORK IN PROGRESS

 ## Introduction

 Originally written for my Advanced Analytics Programming class at The University of Texas at Austin, this article is meant to quickly show some neat things Machine Learning can provide on the wonderful world of wine.
 This article assumes a basic knowledge of Machine Leaning, but feel free to browse through the insights.